 The adhesive used to attach the braces to your teeth cures rapidly, but takes several hours to cure completely.
 You can eat any time after leaving our office.
-However, we ask that you remember the list of foods that may be harmful to your braces.
+However, Dr. Held asks that you remember the list of foods that may be harmful to your braces.
 Until you become accustomed to eating with your new braces, you may find it beneficial to follow a diet that consists of all soft foods.

 Initially, the braces feel as if they stick out.
 This feeling is normal.
 As you become accustomed to your braces and tooth alignment improves, this sensation will cease to be a concern.

-Although the brackets have been rounded and smoothed, until the cheek tissues have toughened, you may find it helpful to use a pea-sized or grape-sized piece of orthodontic wax on the irritating bracket or wire end, by embedding the irritating bracket or wire totally within the wax.
+Although the brackets have been rounded and smoothed, until your lips, cheeks, and tongue have toughened, they may become irritated for one to two weeks.
+If so, you may find it helpful to use a pea-sized or grape-sized piece of orthodontic wax on the irritating bracket or wire end, by embedding the irritating bracket or wire totally within the wax.

-If your supply of wax runs out, please call our office for more.
+If your supply of wax runs out, please Text or call the office for more.
+Dr. Held is happy to give you wax to lessen any irritation.
+Please just let her know that you need some.
 The wax may also be purchased at a local pharmacy or grocery store.

 And please be aware that while local use of Ibuprofen is recommended, chronic use of any over-the-counter anti-inflammatory medication will slow down tooth movement and may increase treatment time.

 It is necessary to clean your braces, using the hygiene kit and instructions provided.
 Doing so will prevent scarring, cavities, and gum disease.
 Additionally, teeth move faster in a healthy environment.
 Please see the oral hygiene page for a review of cleaning instructions.